 The Spinal Cord Research Centre (SCRC) consists of ten core laboratories dedicated exclusively to spinal cord research, eight laboratories housed in the Department of Physiology and Pathophysiology and two in Regenerative Medicine.
-These core investigators are joined by 12 affiliated researchers from six Departments or Schools at the University of Manitoba and over sixty research associates, post-doctoral fellows, students and support staff.
+These core investigators are joined by five affiliated researchers from four Departments or Colleges at the University of Manitoba and 27 research associates, post-doctoral fellows, students and support staff.
 We are located at the Bannatyne campus, next to the Health Sciences Centre, in downtown Winnipeg.

 To provide an environment for world-class spinal cord research and training, through our leadership and expertise in the areas of locomotor control and spinal cord physiology from membrane properties to systems physiology, neuronal networks and regeneration.